Photo-$z$ Estimation with Normalizing Flow: Normalizing flow and its implementations

 The advantage of the rational spline transformation is that it provides a more flexible parametrization than the affine transformation due to the division into bins by the knots and the usage of the rational linear function.
 Yet with these complexities, the inversion and derivative can still be written in closed form and hence can be computed efficiently.

-Our cNSF block consists of three layers and each is implemented by a linear rational spline flow block, within which, we have used eight segments for the spline transform.
-In each block, the conditions are injected to a Multi-Layer Perceptron network of size $ 32 \times 32 \times 32 $, which returns the transformation parameters for the spline flow transformation.
+Our cNSF block consists of three layers, and each is implemented by a linear rational spline flow block, within which we have used eight segments for the spline transform.
+In each block, the conditions are injected into an Multi-Layer Perceptron network of size $ 32 \times 32 \times 32 $, which returns the transformation parameters for the spline flow transformation.